 What is National Payroll Week?

 The official slogan for National Payroll Week is “America Works Because We’re Working for America.”
 And it’s true.
 Payroll has a significant impact on our economy.
 Through payroll withholding, we contribute, collect, report and deposit 70% of the U.S. Treasury’s annual revenue, or about $2.4 trillion per year.
-The money collected from wage-earners’ paychecks funds essential programs like social security and Medicare.
-This past year, these withholdings also ensured that many companies were able to receive the financial help they needed through COVID-related credits and the Paycheck Protection Program (PPP).
+The money collected from wage-earners’ paychecks funds essential programs like social security, Medicare and more.

 Considering the massive impact payroll withholdings have on our economy, there’s no question that we owe it to the payroll community to dedicate an entire week (if not more) to celebrating their hard work.